 Such a field is ‘discrete’ in that it decomposes as a coproduct (where is the subset of invertible elements).
 An advantage is that this is a coherent theory; a disadvantage is that it is not satisfied (constructively) by the ring of real numbers (however these are defined), although it is satisfied by the ring of rational (or even algebraic) numbers and by the finite fields as usual.

-If we interpret ‘nonzero’ in Definition 1 as a reference to a tight apartness relation and assume that the ring operations are strongly extensional, then we obtain the notion of Heyting field.
-(Although this seems to have extra structure, the apartness relation is a property definable from the algebra: iff is invertible.)
+If we interpret ‘nonzero’ in Definition 1 as a reference to a tight apartness relation, thus defining the apartness relation by iff is invertible, then we obtain the notion of Heyting field.
+(As shown here, the ring operations become strongly extensional functions.)